bvibber/ogv.js/readme.md

 1. You will need autoconf, automake, and libtool.
 These can be installed through Homebrew on Mac OS X, or through distribution-specific methods on Linux.
 2. Install [Emscripten](https://github.com/kripken/emscripten/wiki/Tutorial).
 3. `git submodule update --init`
-4. Run `make` to configure and build libogg, libvorbis, libtheora, and the C wrapper.
+4. Run `make js` to configure and build libogg, libvorbis, libtheora, and the C wrapper.
 Run this again whenever you make changes to the C wrapper or a new version of libogg is released.

-See a sample web page in build/demo/
+To build the demo into build/demo/, you'll have to build the Flash bits as well.
+Be warned!

 ## Building Flash components